amzn/computer-vision-basics-in-microsoft-excel/README.md

 Collaborator: [Venkataramanan Subramanian](https://www.linkedin.com/in/venkataramanansubramanian/), Principal Engineer, Amazon

 Computer Vision is often seen by software developers and others as a hard field to get into.
-In this blog, we'll learn Computer Vision from basics using sample algorithms implemented within Microsoft Excel, using a series of one-liner Excel formulas.
+In this article, we'll learn Computer Vision from basics using sample algorithms implemented within Microsoft Excel, using a series of one-liner Excel formulas.
 We'll use a surprise trick that helps us implement and visualize algorithms like Face Detection, Hough Transform, etc., within Excel, with no dependence on any script or a third-party plugin.

 ![Microsoft Excel Trick for Spreadsheet Images](img/Excel-Trick.gif)

-Outline of the steps to visualize a spreadsheet as an image
+Figure 1:  Outline of the steps to visualize a spreadsheet as an image.
+The spreadsheet, and thereby the image, is then manipulated step by step using formulas.

-## Feedback quotes
+## Selected Feedback Quotes

 >"Its amazing to see an image show up on the Excel sheet as you zoom out and numbers appear as you zoom back in."

 >"Very cool to see that with 'simple' Excel formulas you can do some real computer vision."

+>"... never thought you can explain CV through simple Excel formulas and transformations.
+Hats-off :)"

 >"... used Excel to explain the core concepts and algorithms so clear that I feel I could start working with it right now! ..."

+>"I've been wanting to learn how CV works for a while, and this was probably the best transition from data to visuals I've ever seen."

+>"Just incredible build up from small to great one step at a time."

-## Preview of what we'll achieve
+## Preview of what we will achieve

-We will see how to detect a face using a toy example:
+We will see how to detect a face using a toy example:  (Below are screenshots of Excel shreadsheets.)

 ![Face Detection in Microsoft Excel](img/Face-Detection.jpg)